KHDevOps/KHDevOps/README.md

 ## Hi there, welcome to my GitHub profile👋

+### About me

+My name is Leo Mendoza and I'm a DevOps Engineer with expertise in cloud infrasctructure, automation and observabilty.
+EPITA graduate passionate about building scalable and reliable systems.

+Currently seeking new opportunities to contribute to innovative projects and collaborative teams.

+You can find my projects below:

 <!--
 **KHDevOps/KHDevOps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.